Waco Auto Defect Lawyer

 Current and future medical bills for any necessary treatment, such as emergency care, surgical procedures, hospitalizations, physical and occupational therapy, prescription medications, medical equipment, in-home care, etc.

 An auto defect can result in severe injuries.
 Victims can recover current and future lost wages while recovering.
-In addition, if their injuries diminish their ability to earn the same level of income as before the accident, then they can recover compensation for the difference.
+In addition, if their injuries diminish their ability to earn the same level of income as before the car accident, then they can recover compensation for the difference.

 Pain and Suffering

-Compensation for the physical pain caused by the accident, as well as any emotional distress suffered by the victim and their family.
+Compensation for the physical pain caused by the car accident, as well as any emotional distress suffered by the victim and their family.
 Emotional distress can refer to mental anguish, depression, anxiety, insomnia, PTSD, etc.

 Loss of Consortium